-This article is an excerpt from our new book.
-For the full guide to building a collaborative software team, pick up your free copy!
+Editor’s note: This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
+For the full guide to building a high-performing, agile software team, pick up your free copy!

 The day-to-day of a development sprint

-During a sprint, your Workspace and Boards are at the center of everything you’ll do.
+During a sprint, task boards are at the center of everything you’ll do.
 Make use of labels and pipelines, and drag and drop issues into the correct places as you move forward.

-If you’ve set up a Workspace that reflects how your team actually works, then they should portray exactly where things are at.
+If you’ve set up a task board that reflects how your team actually works, then they should portray exactly where things are at.
 That’s part of the reason it’s so important that everyone involved with the project uses the board.

 This isn’t the fault of a bad manager or a lazy developer; it’s because most project management workflows and tools are too distracting from the real work (the code) for us to reasonably expect developers get very involved.
 That’s the reason why we built ZenHub in the first place.
 If your team isn’t used to this system – or they’re using it ineffectively – gather everyone together and formally introduce them to this new way of working.

-With everyone is actively using the Board, your developers will get more done in less time.
+With everyone actively using the board, your developers will get more done in less time.
 The project lead will spend less time bugging people for updates.
 Everybody wins!